sumitdhawale01/Healthcare-prediction-on-Diabetic-Patient/README.md

 - Libraries: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, Imbalanced-learn

 ## Configuration
 Ensure the dataset ("health care diabetes.csv") is stored in the project directory.
-The Jupyter notebook ("Healthcare-prediction-on-Diabetic-Patient.ipynb") encompasses the data preprocessing steps, detailing the handling of missing values, outliers, and feature selection.
+The Jupyter notebook ("Healthcare_prediction_on_Diabetic_Patient.ipynb") encompasses the data preprocessing steps, detailing the handling of missing values, outliers, and feature selection.

 ## Models and Algorithms
 #### The project employs several machine learning models, including: